Schafkopf: Solo

-In a Solo – strictly speaking, a Suit Solo (Farbsolo) – the Obers and Unters remain the highest trumps, but the soloist is free to choose any suit as trumps, its cards then ranking in the usual Ace-Ten order (see table).
-In the past, a Heart Solo was sometimes ranked higher that the other Suit Solos, but that is no longer common.
+In a solo – strictly speaking, a suit solo (Farbsolo) – the Obers and Unters remain the highest trumps, but the soloist is free to choose any suit as trumps, its cards then ranking in the usual ace–ten order (see table).

 Tout and Sie

 A player intending to make a slam, by taking every trick, may announce a Tout as part of the contract e.g. Wenz Tout or Acorn Solo Tout.
 A Tout outranks all other contracts and a Solo Tout overcalls a Wenz Tout.
 In a Tout, card points are irrelevant; the soloist must take every trick to win.
 If the defenders take a single trick – even one with no card points – the soloist loses.
 A Tout usually doubles the normal game value.

 The highest possible contract in Schafkopf is a Sie, when a player is dealt all 4 Obers and all 4 Unters The probability of this is 1 in 10,518,300 (in short cards 1 in 134,596).
 It is the only game that does not have to be played out; the hand is simply placed on the table.
 It normally scores four times the basic game value.
 In many Bavarian pubs, a Sie is honoured by the custom of no longer using the cards, but framing the Sie hand on the wall together with the date and name of the player.